ALLEN Coaching

 Answer:

-Proof: Using given conditions we have
+Proof: Using the given conditions, we have

 Using mid-point theorem